African Heritage Month Poster Coming Soon! January 24th, 2017

 The theme for 2017 is: “Passing the Torch…African Nova Scotians and the Next 150” will focus on the legacy of African Nova Scotians in the past, present and the future possibilities.
 The intent of this year’s theme is to acknowledge the struggle and adversity that African Nova Scotians have endured over the generations.

 As a people we have made significant contributions and impact on the development of the province and the country as a whole.
 African Nova Scotians are charting a path for a positive and dynamic future.

 We continue to observe the United Nations Declaration of 2015 – 2024 as the Decade for People of African Descent with the themes: Justice, Recognition and Development.

-To have your event included in the official African Heritage Month 2017 Calendar of Events, please submit your event in the following ways below by Wednesday, December 28, 2016:
+To have your event included in the official African Heritage Month 2017 Calendar of Events, please submit your event in the following ways below: